th3r00t/pyShelf/README.md

 ### You dont need an X server to host a website, Movies or Tv, so why should you need one to host ebooks?

-_Other solutions require you to have access to an X server to at the very least generate your book database, pyShelf doesnt.
-We aim to provide a fully featured ebook server with minimal requirements, and no reliance on X whatsoever._
+_Other solutions require you to have access to an X server to at the very least generate your book database, pyShelf doesnt. the aim is to provide a fully featured ebook server with minimal requirements, and no reliance on X._

 ## Features